Larger Quantities, Lower Prices

 - Common Fern Moss - Thuidium Delicatulum 4a to 8a Partial Sun to Medium Shade 4" to 16" tall Several Inches Wide Spring Growing Season Beginner Status

 Scientifically referred to as Thuidium delicatulum.
 Its a pleurocarpous evergreen perennial and forms lose mat.
 Leaves are green or yellowish green, triple-pinnate or double-pinnate.
-The Leaves central stems can reach 8.5 cm, having narrow scale-like densely covered up to 0.5mm.
+The Leaves central stems can reach 8.5 cm, having small scale-like densely covered up to 0.5mm.
 Large stems leaf, about 1mm long.
 Broad ovate leaves to triangular-ovate shape, revolute or smooth along the margins.
 On the outside, it looks convex.
 Leaves midrib extend towards the tips.
 The compound leaf has several leafy primary radiant branches at 45-900 from the central system.
 Primary branches leaves are 0.5 mm while secondary 0.3 mm but all look similar except the length difference.
-They share same axis and respective central branch or stem.
+They share the same axis and respective central branch or stem.
 Stalks have spore-bearing producing capsules which become frequently produced from moss.
 If they occur, their length range 1.5 to 4.5 cm, light green color to dull red, smooth, and terete.
-At the apex, in every stalk, there is a solitary capsule bearing spores.
-The root system is having fibrous rhizoids.
+At the apex, in every stalk, there is a single capsule bearing spores.
+The root system has fibrous rhizoids.

 They prefer partial sun and medium shade, wet soil and moist conditions, hums or acidic soil, and protected from prevailing wind.
 It can grow in rotting wooden logs, weathered sandstone rock where areas are protected, moist and shaded like wooden ravines.